What the DAAM: Interpreting Stable Diffusion Using Cross Attention

 \section{Abstract}

-Large-scale diffusion neural networks represent a substantial milestone in text-to-image generation, with some performing similar to real photographs in human evaluation.
-However, they remain poorly understood, lacking explainability and interpretability analyses, largely due to their proprietary, closed-source nature.
-In this paper, to shine some much-needed light on text-to-image diffusion models, we perform a text--image attribution analysis on Stable Diffusion, a recently open-sourced large diffusion model.
-To produce pixel-level attribution maps, we propose DAAM, a novel interpretability method based on upscaling and aggregating cross-attention activations in the latent denoising subnetwork.
-We support its correctness by evaluating its unsupervised semantic segmentation quality on its own generated imagery, compared to supervised segmentation models.
-We show that DAAM performs strongly on COCO caption-generated images, achieving an mIoU of 61.0, and it outperforms supervised models on open-vocabulary segmentation, for an mIoU of 51.5.
-We further find that certain parts of speech, like punctuation and conjunctions, influence the generated imagery most, which agrees with the prior literature, while determiners and numerals the least, suggesting poor numeracy.
-To our knowledge, we are the first to propose and study word--pixel attribution for interpreting large-scale diffusion models.
-Our code and data are at \url{https://github.com/castorini/daam}.
+Large-scale diffusion neural networks represent a substantial milestone in text-to-image generation, but they remain poorly understood, lacking interpretability analyses.
+In this paper, we perform a text--image attribution analysis on Stable Diffusion, a recently open-sourced model.
+To produce pixel-level attribution maps, we upscale and aggregate cross-attention word--pixel scores in the denoising subnetwork, naming our method DAAM.
+We evaluate its correctness by testing its semantic segmentation ability on nouns, as well as its generalized attribution quality on all parts of speech, rated by humans.
+We then apply DAAM to study the role of syntax in the pixel space, characterizing head--dependent heat map interaction patterns for ten common dependency relations.
+Finally, we study several semantic phenomena using DAAM, with a focus on feature entanglement, where we find that cohyponyms worsen generation quality and descriptive adjectives attend too broadly.
+To our knowledge, we are the first to interpret large diffusion models from a visuolinguistic perspective, which enables future lines of research.
+Our code is at \url{https://github.com/castorini/daam}.